Exeter-Diabetes/CPRD-depression-cohort/README.md

 # CPRD depression cohort
-**NOTE:** This GitHub page is a work in progress.
-Code lists will be made available as the project progresses.
+**NOTE:** This GitHub is currently under development.
+While all code is present, there may be substantial changes to definitions at the descretion of the author.

+For further information, please contact:
+Dr. Dale Handley
+Social, Genetic, and Developmental Psychiatry Centre King's College London dale.handley@kcl.ac.uk

 ## Cohort definition
 This Github details the construction of the CPRD depression cohort using the February 2024 CPRD data extraction.